Pick a card, a modular card!

 The product was provided to me free of charge for the review purpose in exchange for my honest opinion.

 Another DAP, another review?
-Not exactly.
-This is going to be a Preview of Cayin’s latest N6ii audio player, with a full review to follow soon.
-And it’s not just another DAP.
+Well, maybe not just another DAP.
 Cayin decided to do something different to make their product stand out from the crowd.
 I have been using the word “crowd” a lot lately because DAP field is crowded (more like overcrowded) with lots of new releases.
 And on top of that, it’s hard to miss a wide price gap between flagships where the price is no longer the indicator of DAP’s superiority.

 So, how do you stand out from the crowd where even mid-fi audio players use premium AKM and ESS DAC chips?
 Of course, we all know that it’s not about what you use but how you implement it, and that comes from years of design experience.
 But the audiophile enthusiasts constantly demand more, driving manufacturer to push the envelope further.
 Thus, Cayin decided to up their game and to introduce a DAP with a modular design where you can replace the whole audio motherboard which hosts a DAC and an amp.

 While typically a replaceable amp module (just like an external amp) affects the coloring of the sound, the idea behind N6ii audio motherboard is to let you replace a combo of DAC and amp in order to change the signature of the DAP.
 Hopefully when the next audio motherboard card becomes available, I will be able to test this sound change.
-But in a meantime, after spending a week with N6ii, let me take a closer First Look at this new Cayin DAP with its default A01 card.
-The focus of this N6ii Preview will be on the external/internal design, in-depth sound analysis, and comparison to other DAPs.
+But in a meantime, after spending a month with N6ii, let me take a closer look at this new Cayin DAP with its default A01 card.

 The display placement is asymmetric with a thin left and top bezel and extended beveled right and bottom bezel.
 Under the visible portion of the display screen you have an outlined soft HOME button (tap for Back, hold for Home screen) which also has a breathing light LED circle when charging.
 Left side of chassis toward the bottom has spring-loaded micro SD card slot, tested and confirmed by Cayin to work with the latest 512GB cards, while internal storage is 64GB.
 At the bottom you have I2S digital port (mini HDMI Type-C to interconnect with compatible devices), USB port for charging, data transfer, and a digital transport interface, including S/PDIF coax cable connection when using Cayin custom USB-C cable (common with other Cayin DAPs).